AbhiramChittampally/Brain-Tumor-Detection-using-CNN/README.md

 │   └── per_class_metrics.png                 # Bar chart of class metrics
 ```
 ```
-To train the model donwload Kaggles brain tumor dataset of MRI scans and create folders in the same directory as brain_tumor_dataset and for fine tuning create the directories: brain_tumor_extra_data/
+To train the model download Kaggles brain tumor dataset of MRI scans and create folders in the same directory as brain_tumor_dataset and for fine tuning create the directories: brain_tumor_extra_data/
 ├── glioma/
 ├── meningioma/